Ken Silverman's Official Home Page

 I am the younger of 2 brothers.
-According to my parents, I was born exactly at midnight on the night of Halloween (November 1, 1975).
-I was raised in Yorktown, NY until 1980 when my dad got a job as a professor at Brown University.
-So our family of 4 moved to a nice house in East Greenwich, Rhode Island, about a week before I started Kindergarten.
-My first computer was a TI-99/4A which my parents bought for $50 in December of 1983 during the "after Christmas" sale.
+I was born at midnight on the night of Halloween, 1975.
+My parents had a choice of birthday - they chose November 1st.
+I was raised in Yorktown, NY until 1980, when my dad got a job as a professor at Brown University.
+So our family of 4 moved to East Greenwich, RI.
+That was about 1 week before I started Kindergarten.
+My first computer was a TI-99/4A which my parents bought for $50 in December 1983 during the "after Christmas" sale.
 Ever since then, I was hooked!
 (If you're really interested in how I got started, check out this long lost newspaper article from our local newspaper in 1984)

 My family got me started in programming, but several years later I was beyond their help.
 In school, I used to love study halls because I would spend the time thinking about code.
-When my brother got shipped off to college in 1990, my hobby started to get more serious.
-I made games such as Kentris, Sibros, and Ken's Labyrinth (my first game on the market).
+When my brother went off to college in 1990, my hobby got a bit more serious.
+I made games such as Kentris, Sibros, and Ken's Labyrinth (my first game on the market) during high school.
 In 1993, just a month before my first semester at college, I signed a contract with Apogee software to create a new 3D engine called the "Build engine".

 Everyone in my family works in a technical field.
-My dad is a professor of electrical engineering at Brown and my mom works at GTech programming character recognition for lottery tickets.
-My brother is the head of his own small company, called Advanced Systems.
-(That's what "advsys" stands for) In the old days, he was as much of a computer nut as I was.
-He still is, but we've grown into separate fields of interest.
-For me, programming is not just an interest or a hobby - it IS my life.
+My dad is a professor of electrical engineering at Brown.
+My mom works at GTech, programming mark and character recognition for lottery tickets.
+My brother started his own small company, called Advanced Systems (That's what "advsys" stands for) and now he's a technical director at Atrion Networking.

 - Collecting maps: I can draw the borders of all U.S. states from memory.
 I used to draw maps for fun in elementary school.